 Gabapentin has become a prevalent off-label option for various medical conditions.
 The prevalence of Neurontin prescribing among the U.S. privately insured population has increased steadily in recent years, with estimates of off-label prescribing as high as 95%.
 Considering how widely used this medication is, it pays to know a little more about this medication, including how long the medication stays in your system.

-How long Gabapentin stays in the blood, hair, saliva, and urine?
+How long Gabapentin stays in Your System?

 Gabapentin is not generally tested in a typical drug test.
 The substance can be detected if instructions are made to look for the presence of the drug mainly.
 As the medicine remains in your urine, blood, saliva, and hair for a different amount of time.
 The detectability of the drug varies in different test types and according to other factors mentioned above.